DTUWindEducation/final-project-la_bombas_del_diablo/TO_DO.md

  Specific TO DO
  - develop steady state blade element momentum model to predict aerodynamic performance of WT
  - model to compute key performance metrics: power output, thrust, torque as functions of WS, rotor speed, blade pitch angle

-- Write a function to load, parse and plot the provided dataset in inputs, generate at least one figure.
-Ideally also with test in tests
- - write mathematical functions in init.py
 - Loop over all blade elements
  - compute the power output of the rotor
  - thrust coef

+COMPLETED:
+Write a function to load, parse and plot the provided dataset in inputs, generate at least one figure.
+Ideally also with test in tests
+ - write mathematical functions in init.py

 - Functional requirements (to pass)